Ting-Bao/tsflearning/README.md

     The final model is in `Demo/2.NN_training/train2_result`.

-  - For real practice training, the configuration file can be see at `Trained_models/models/momo/momo_diag_tsf.ini` and other corrsponding folders.
+  - For genuine practice training, the configuration file can be accessed at `Trained_models/models/momo/momo_diag_tsf.ini`, along with other corresponding folders.

 - NN inference

-  - Use models in `trained_models` （or models trained by yourself), we do NN inference.
+  - Use models in `trained_models` （or models trained by yourself), we here do NN inference.

-  - The DFT result of the example $tMoTe_2$ at $5.08^\circ$  is provided at https://cloud.tsinghua.edu.cn/d/d17f3cadecd04ecb9fe1/, download and put in `Demo/3.NN_inference` before further steps.
+  - The DFT result of the example $tMoTe_2$ at $5.08^\circ$  is provided at https://cloud.tsinghua.edu.cn/d/d17f3cadecd04ecb9fe1/, download and put it in `Demo/3.NN_inference` before further steps.

   - For inference the configuration file is at`Demo/3.NN_inference/infer.ini`, run